oneapi-src/SYCLomatic/docs/dev_guide/reference/command-line-options-reference.rst

 .. note::

-   Auto-completion of command line options is only supported for Bash on Linux.
+   Auto-completion of command line options is only supported for Bash on Linux*.

    The auto-complete feature will not work if <tab> is used after <space>.